November 22, 2018

 For example, visibility into store counters helps brands make VM procedures easier and quicker for store teams, giving them more time to interact with shoppers and forge that authentic connection that makes beauty retail so special.

 The beauty retailers that best understand how to keep the consumer’s attention are already innovating and becoming seamlessly omnichannel brands.
 A big part of this revamp is transforming the look and feel of their stores and concessions, and this doesn’t come about without also scrutinising operational processes.

 Essentially, cosmetics retailers that increase visibility into store operations will gain a better grasp of how to create the online/offline synergy demanded by today’s shopper, which will naturally aid the transition from traditional retailer to beauty trailblazer.

-YOOBIC helps beauty brands like KIKO, Nuxe and By Terry make visibility into in-store execution flawless, so stores are always on fleek.
+YOOBIC helps brands like Pixi Beauty, KIKO, Nuxe and By Terry make visibility into in-store execution flawless, so stores are always on fleek.